UK Vows To Cut Greenhouse Gas Emissions By 81% On 1990 Levels By 2035 - UrduPoint

 The previous government in London committed in 2021 to curb such emissions by 78 percent over the same period compared to 1990.

-Starmer unveiled the new target as he attended the beginning of the COP29 climate conference in Baku, Azerbaijan, where he is one of the only G20 leaders to show up.
+Starmer unveiled the new target as attended the start of the COP29 climate conference in Baku, Azerbaijan, where he is one of the only G20 leaders of a major economy to show up.

-The summit's start has been overshadowed by the re-election in the US of longtime climate change sceptic Donald Trump, as well as new warnings that 2024 is on track to break temperature records.

-UK Labour party leader Starmer, who took power in July, told a press conference that Britain was "building on our reputation as a climate leader".
+"We're building on our reputation as a climate leader," Labour party leader Starmer, who took power in Britain in July, said at a press conference.

-"I've had a series of meetings here at COP this week because this government recognises that the world stands at a critical juncture in the climate crisis," he said.
+"I've had a series of meetings here at COP this week because this government recognises that the world stands at a critical juncture in the climate crisis," he added.

-"There is no national security, there is no economic security, there is no global security without climate security."

 The British leader insisted his government was not going to "start telling people how to live their lives" in order to meet the new emissions reduction target.